-Cucumber Watermelon Feta Mint Bites: A refreshing and flavorful vegetarian party option with cucumber, watermelon, and feta all with a mint lime Dijon dressing.
+These Cucumber Watermelon Feta Mint Bites are a vegetarian appetizer with cucumber, watermelon, and feta all with a mint lime dijon dressing.

 Being a vegetarian can be tricky when you go to a party or over to a friends house for dinner.

 It’s even more tricky when you have a lot of food allergies like I do.